wellspringcp/wellspring/03-treasury-and-taxation/03-1-taxation.md

 ### Rules for claiming these discounts:

+Claims for any of these tax discounts apply on a per-income stream basis.
 If any indepagent wishes to claim the tax discounts outlined in this section on any of its income streams:
-- The tax authority shall have the power to audit the activities which form the source of the income stream, to determine whether or not they fall under the umbrella of the category being claimed.
+- The tax authority shall have the power to audit the activities which form the source of the income stream being claimed, to determine whether or not said activities fall under the umbrella of the category being claimed.
 - Where those activities which need to be audited are performed under the umbrella of a fictagent such as a corpagent:
-  - The government shall request permission to audit from the fictagent to determine its classification for tax purposes.
+  - The government shall request permission from the fictation to audit the fictagent to determine its classification for tax purposes.
   - The audit shall not be authorized unless the owner(s) of the fictagent consent to be audited.
   - If the audit is not consented to by the fictagent, the claim for the tax discount shall be denied to the claimant.